Skip to primary navigation Skip to content Skip to footer

 The first-class parlor car is designed to carry 30 passengers.
 Small tables with individual seating are positioned along each side of the train for passengers to enjoy refreshments, snacks, and conversation with other guests.

-upholstered chairs on a passenger train
+Upholstered chairs on a passenger train.

 First-Class Lounge